stav/sirem/docs/RSC_IMPLEMENTATION_REVIEW.md

 ## Executive Summary

-The RSC (React Server Components) implementation in the `rsc` branch demonstrates a solid foundation with good separation of concerns, but there are several areas where best practices can be applied to improve error handling, caching, consistency, and production readiness.
+The RSC (React Server Components) implementation in the `rsc` branch demonstrates a solid foundation with good separation of concerns.
+All major pages (Dashboard, Manage, Tags, Plans) have been converted to use RSC with consistent Suspense boundaries.
+However, there are several areas where best practices can be applied to improve error handling, caching, and production readiness.

 ## ✅ What Was Done Well